 Ulcerative Colitis; Inflammatory Bowel Disease

-Ulcerative Colitis causes inflammation and ulceration throughout the large intestine, resulting in pain and gastrointestinal distress.
+Ulcerative colitis causes inflammation and ulceration throughout the large intestine, resulting in pain and gastrointestinal distress.
 Unlike Crohn’s disease, which can affect any part of the GI tract at any tissue depth, ulcerative colitis is limited to the lining of the colon.
-While both ulcerative colitis/IBD and celiac disease both cause affect the gut and cause gastrointestinal symptomology, correlation between the two diseases is no stronger than with other autoimmune conditions.
+While both ulcerative colitis/IBD and celiac disease can affect the gut and cause gastrointestinal symptoms, correlation between the two diseases is no stronger than with other autoimmune conditions.

-Williams Syndrome is a genetic condition affecting an estimated 1 in 10,000 people worldwide.
-It is identified by characteristic facial features, a cheerful and endearing personality, learning and developmental delays and a variety of cardiovascular and musculoskeletal issues.
-An estimated 8% of those with Williams Syndrome develop celiac disease; routine screening is recommended beginning at age 3.
+Williams syndrome is a genetic condition affecting an estimated 1 in 10,000 people worldwide.
+It is identified by characteristic facial features, a cheerful and endearing personality, learning and developmental delays, and a variety of cardiovascular and musculoskeletal issues.
+An estimated 8% of those with Williams syndrome develop celiac disease.
+Routine screening is recommended beginning at age three.

-There is an increased risk of developing certain kinds of cancers in patients with celiac disease.
-This risk appears to lessen for some cancers after five years on a strict, gluten-free diet.
+Patients with celiac disease have an increased risk of developing certain kinds of cancers.
+The risk appears to lessen for some cancers after five years on a strict, gluten-free diet.